isomerpages/moe-yishuntownsec/_curriculum/English Language & Literature.md

 ### Department Overview

-Creating authentic and real world situations for students to learn and engage with language is one of the main focuses of the English Language and Literature Department as we believe that when students are able to experience and appreciate first-hand the subject matter that they are taught in the class, they will be able to find the joy in the learning.
+Creating authentic and real world situations for students to learn and engage with language is one of the main focuses of the English Language and Literature Department as we believe that when students are able to experience and appreciate first-hand the subject matter that they are taught in the class, they will be able to find the joy in the learning.&nbsp;

 As part of the English Language and Literature curriculum, our students participate in learning journeys, Good English Language (GEL) Week, Readers Theatre, English Language Reading Programme and sign up for our Talent Development Programme.
-In 2018, the department also organised our inaugural Get R.E.A.L Festival, to develop a greater love for languages and Literature.
+In 2018, the department also organised our inaugural Get R.E.A.L Festival, to develop a greater love for languages and Literature.&nbsp;

 Through the varied pedagogy and learning experiences curated for our Secondary 1 to 4 students, YTzens have the opportunity to explore the different facets of language learning and literature – reading, writing, speaking and listening.
-With the different skill sets students are exposed to, the English Language & Literature Department aims to help nurture YTzens of the future - confident leaders, active citizens and global thinkers who are proficient writers, confident speakers, critical thinkers and independent learners.
+With the different skill sets students are exposed to, the English Language &amp; Literature Department aims to help nurture YTzens of the future - confident leaders, active citizens and global thinkers who are proficient writers, confident speakers, critical thinkers and independent learners.

-### Mission & Vision
+### Mission &amp; Vision

-<table style="border-collapse:collapse;border-spacing:0" class="tg"><thead><tr><th style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal">Mission<br></th><th style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:normal;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal"><span style="color:#222">Every student will succeed in doing well in the English Language and Literature</span></th></tr></thead><tbody><tr><td style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal">Vision<br></td><td style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:middle;word-break:normal"><span style="color:#222;background-color:#EAEAEA">Every student will be a confident and proficient user of the English Language</span></td></tr></tbody></table>
+<table class="tg" style="border-collapse:collapse;border-spacing:0"><thead><tr><th style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal">Mission<br></th><th style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:normal;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal"><span style="color:#222">Every student will succeed in doing well in the English Language and Literature</span></th></tr></thead><tbody><tr><td style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal">Vision<br></td><td style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:middle;word-break:normal"><span style="color:#222;background-color:#EAEAEA">Every student will be a confident and proficient user of the English Language</span></td></tr></tbody></table>

-### Key Programs / Enrichment for students
+### Key Programs / Enrichment for students&nbsp;

-**Experimental Learning**
+**Experimental Learning**&nbsp;

 From 2018 onwards, the department will be embarking on dialogic pedagogy in which certain units within the curriculum will be taught through a process in which teacher and pupils critically experience language learning in the real world and actively reflect to create meaning for themselves.
 Students will engage in exciting discussions and critically assess issues that are relevant to their daily life.